-Theinformation contained herein has been provided by TD Wealth and is for information purposes only.
+The information contained herein has been provided by TD Waterhouse and is for information purposes only.
 The information has been drawn from sources believed to be reliable.
 Where such statements are based in whole or in part on information provided by third parties, they are not guaranteed to be accurate or complete.
 Graphs and charts are used for illustrative purposes only and do not reflect future values or future performance of any investment.
 The information does not provide financial, legal, tax or investment advice.
 Particular investment, trading or tax strategies should be evaluated relative to each individual's objectives and risk tolerance.

-TD Wealth, The Toronto-Dominion Bank and its affiliates and related entities are not liable for any errors or omissions in the information or for any loss or damage suffered.
+TD Waterhouse, The Toronto-Dominion Bank and its affiliates and related entities are not liable for any errors or omissions in the information or for any loss or damage suffered.

-TD Wealth represents the products and services offered by TD Waterhouse Canada Inc. (Member - Canadian Investor Protection Fund), TD Waterhouse Private Investment Counsel Inc., TD Wealth Private Banking (offered by The Toronto-Dominion Bank) and TD Wealth Private Trust (offered by The Canada Trust Company).
-All trademarks are the property of their respective owners.
+TD Waterhouse represents the products and services offered by TD Waterhouse Canada Inc. (Member - Canadian Investor Protection Fund), TD Waterhouse Private Investment Counsel Inc., TD Waterhouse Private Banking (offered by The Toronto-Dominion Bank) and TD Waterhouse Private Trust (offered by The Canada Trust Company).

-[®] The TD logo and other trade-marks are the property of The Toronto-Dominion Bank.
+®/ The TD logo and other trade-marks are the property of The Toronto-Dominion Bank or a wholly-owned subsidiary, in Canada and/or in other countries.